terrytianyuzhang/terrytianyuzhang.github.io/_pages/about.md

 ## Software

 Most of my methodology works have a companion R package.
-I sometimes mix in some C++ to improve the efficiency.
+I also mix in some C++ to improve the computational efficiency when needed.
 It is hard to keep the package information up-to-date in peer-reviewed publications so I list them here for your ease of reference.

 ### [Sieve](https://cran.r-project.org/web/packages/Sieve/index.html) on R CRAN: